 - Don’t call anyone ‘Rabbi’ (i.e. the person you want to follow, learn from and become like)

-- Don’t call anyone father who is on earth
+- Don’t call anyone father (apart from your earthly father) who is on earth

 - Don’t be called a teacher by others